shinyorg/documentation/src/content/docs/httptransfers/progress.md

 so the user no longer sees a progress notification alongside a redundant "Shiny service is continuing to transfer data in the background".

-The older `PerTransferNotificationStrategy` — which posted the second notification — is obsolete.
-Remove it when you adopt `AddTransferProgress()`.
+The older `PerTransferNotificationStrategy` — which posted the second notification — has been removed.
+Delete the `AddShinyService<PerTransferNotificationStrategy>()` registration and call `AddTransferProgress()` instead.
 :::

 Both renderers ship **inside `Shiny.Net.Http`**.
 There is no second package and no second registration call: